Just for a little bit of fun, I've put together an afternoon tea alphabet. From A to Z, what is your favourite letter?

 Can't finish your afternoon tea?
 No problem.
 Most venues will be more than happy to wrap up your leftovers for you to take home to enjoy later.

-We didn't get chance to go out for a festive afternoon tea last year (we did try... honest!) but there are lots of cool Christmas afternoon teas where you can enjoy mince pies, turkey sandwiches, and perhaps a glass of mulled wine!
+I didn't get chance to go out for a festive afternoon tea last year (I did try... honest!) but there are lots of cool Christmas afternoon teas where you can enjoy mince pies, turkey sandwiches, and perhaps a glass of mulled wine!

 Zzzz… oh, this post is over!

-And that’s it for our afternoon tea alphabet.
-Seriously though, we racked our brains and couldn’t think of anything that started with Z!
+And that’s it for my afternoon tea alphabet.
+Seriously though, I racked my brain and couldn’t think of anything that started with Z!

 By Kate at 19 Apr 2017, 20:49 PM